MiguelArambula/Group8SeniorDesign/README.md

 =========================================
 **Classes:**

+*MainActivity:*

+Stores some composition data.
+Creates the fragments that house the PhatPad, Sequencer, and Console.

 *ExternalData:*

 The ExternalData class handles all the file loading and exporting.
 Essentially any data that needs to be handled that is not directily part of the Java codebase is handled through this class.